aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 - **Document Truncation**: The simplest approach involves fine-tuning BERT by truncating long documents to the first 512 tokens (this can be done by setting `truncation=True` in the tokenizer function).
-- **Longformer**: <d-cite key='beltagy2020longformer'></d-cite> proposed Longformer, which is designed to process longer input sequences using an efficient self-attention mechanism that scales linearly with the input length.
+- **Longformer** <d-cite key='beltagy2020longformer'></d-cite> : It is designed to process longer input sequences using an efficient self-attention mechanism that scales linearly with the input length.
 Unlike BERT, which can handle up to 512 tokens, Longformer can process up to 4,096 tokens.
-- **Hierarchical encoding** It (<d-cite key='pappagari2019hierarchical'></d-cite> ) divides long documents into smaller chunks of 200 tokens and uses a Transformer layer over BERT-based chunk representations.
+- **Hierarchical encoding**  (<d-cite key='pappagari2019hierarchical'></d-cite>): It divides long documents into smaller chunks of 200 tokens and uses a Transformer layer over BERT-based chunk representations (I implemented it under the Github folder).
-- **Cognize LongTeXts** It (<d-cite key='ding2020cogltx'></d-cite> ) jointly trains
+- **Cognize LongTeXts** (<d-cite key='ding2020cogltx'></d-cite>): In this model,
-two BERT (or RoBERTa) models to select key sentences from long documents for various tasks including text classification.
+two BERT (or RoBERTa) models are jointly trained to select key sentences from long documents for various tasks including text classification.
 The underlying idea that a few key sentences are sufficient for a given task has been explored for question answering.

 <d-cite key='park2022efficient'></d-cite> has evaluated different models, and show